National

 Slovakia

-• Prof Zuzana Gdovinova
+• Prof. Zuzana Gdovinova

 • Head of Department, Department of Neurology, Faculty of Medicine, P.J.
 Safarik University Košice